Nov. 1, 2022

 Cost-effective

-Until now, this complex technology has only been available (and affordable) to large corporates.
-This is why a number of software players, including InsuranceData, Building Blocks, Bug Business, WeGroup, have joined forces so that service providers (and their affiliated offices), proxies and the larger intermediary can also profitably deploy it.
+Until now, this complex technology was only available (and affordable) to large corporations.
+That is why a number of software companies, including InsuranceData, Building Blocks, Bug Business, and WeGroup, have joined forces to enable service providers (and their affiliated offices), agents, and larger brokers and MGAs to use brokers and MGAs profitably.

-Finally, the goal of deploying artificial intelligence is not to replace humans, but to use the advisor 's precious time as effectively as possible so that the right customer gets personalized attention at the right time.
+Finally, the goal of using artificial intelligence is not to replace humans, but to use account managers valuable time account managers effectively account managers possible so that the right customer receives personal attention at the right time.

 Source: this article originally appeared in the VVP, read here the online article.